-A graphic novel is generally seen as a more narrative or interpretive form of a traditional comic.
-Parr first started creating long form cartoons in grade school to narrate her experiences.
-After catching the bug for theme park design, she put the comics aside for a few years.
-Then when her father died, and she discovered he'd been homeless for several years, all she could do was write about it and draw pictures.
-Her passion for comics was re-awakened.
-She returned to school to get an MFA in Illustration/Graphic Novels, and launched an ambitious webcomic about transgender superheroes.
-She worked with a writing partner to develop animation pitches and comics for television.
-Graphic novels are Parr's favorite combination of narrative and art - and a perfect way to hone her visual storytelling skills.
+A graphic novel is a more narrative or interpretive form of a traditional comic.
+I first started creating long form cartoons in grade school to narrate my vast experiences at that time.
+After catching the bug for theme park design, I put the comics aside for a few years.
+Then when my dad died, all I could do was write about it and draw pictures.
+My passion for comics was re-awakened.
+I returned to school to get an MFA in Illustration/Graphic Novels, and launched an ambitious webcomic about transgender superheroes.
+I worked with a writing partner to develop animation pitches and comics for television.
+Graphic novels are the perfect combination of narrative and art - and a perfect way to harness all of my visual storytelling skills.

-See transamericanheroes.com - Parr's graphic novel about transgender superheroes in America.
+See transamericanheroes.com - a graphic novel about transgender superheroes in America.

-See dumptownusa.com - a comic (pitch) about recyclables in a dump (illustrated by Parr, co-written with Char Easton).
+See dumptownusa.com - a comic (pitch) about recyclables in a dump (co-written with Char Easton).

 - Story, Personal